RodZill4/material-maker/README.md

 ## License

-Copyright (c) 2018-2020 Rodz Labs and contributors
+Copyright (c) 2018-2020 Rodolphe Suescun and contributors

 Unless otherwise specified, files in this repository are licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more information.